-During the 2019-20 season, Vänskä guided the Orchestra’s flagship classical series that featured numerous works new to the Minnesota Orchestra’s repertoire, most written by 21st-century composers; the launch of a Rachmaninoff project with pianist Kirill Gerstein; and the continuation of a multi-year initiative to perform and record all the Mahler symphonies.
-He led the Orchestra on a January Midwest tour, and was slated to lead a June 2020 tour to South Korea and Vietnam that was canceled due to the Covid-19 pandemic.
+In 2020 Vänskä led the Orchestra’s reimagined 2020-21 season by conducting performances at Orchestra Hall for television, radio and online streaming audiences.
+During the 2019-20 season, he guided the Orchestra’s flagship classical series that featured the launch of a Rachmaninoff project with pianist Kirill Gerstein, as well as the continuation of a multi-year initiative to perform and record all the Mahler symphonies.
+He led the Orchestra on a January 2020 Midwest tour, and was slated to lead a June 2020 tour to South Korea and Vietnam that was canceled due to the COVID-19 pandemic.

 As a guest conductor, Vänskä has led all the major American and European orchestras.
 He has appeared with the symphony orchestras of Boston, Chicago, Cleveland, Los Angeles, New York, Philadelphia, San Francisco and Washington, D.C., in this country.
 Abroad he has led the Berlin Philharmonic, London’s BBC Symphony, London Philharmonic, Royal Concertgebouw Orchestra, Vienna Symphony, Leipzig Gewandhaus Orchestra, Orchestre de Paris, Czech Philharmonic, Helsinki Philharmonic, Hong Kong Philharmonic, Yomiuri Nippon Symphony Orchestra, National Symphony Orchestra in Taipei and other major ensembles.
-During the 2019-20 season he conducted American orchestras including the Pittsburgh Symphony Orchestra and Florida’s New World Symphony, and led a U.S. tour of the Curtis Institute Orchestra.
-Abroad he appeared with ensembles such as the Antwerp Symphony Orchestra, City of Birmingham Symphony Orchestra, Helsinki Philharmonic Orchestra, Iceland Symphony Orchestra, Israel Philharmonic Orchestra, London Philharmonic Orchestra, Orchestre National de Lyon, Qingdao Symphony Orchestra, Seoul Philharmonic Orchestra and Taiwan Philharmonic Orchestra.
+His guest conducting schedule for the 2020-21 season, subject to change due to the COVID-19 pandemic, initially includes engagements with the Tokyo Metropolitan Symphony, New Zealand Symphony, Chicago Symphony Orchestra, Helsinki Philharmonic, Netherlands Radio Philharmonic, Montreal Symphony and Lahti Symphony.

 In January 2020 Vänskä began a new post as music director of the Seoul Philharmonic Orchestra.
+In May 2020 he led the ensemble in its first live performances since the start of the COVID-19 pandemic.
+He is scheduled to return there several times during the 2020-21 season.
 He also holds positions as honorary conductor of the Iceland Symphony Orchestra and conductor laureate of the Lahti Symphony, which he served as music director from 1988 to 2008, transforming it into one of Finland’s flagship orchestras during his tenure.
 Under his leadership, the Lahti Symphony received international attention for performances in London, Birmingham and New York, and for its award-winning Sibelius recordings on the BIS label.

 Vänskä has recorded extensively on the BIS and Hyperion labels.
 His Sibelius albums with the Lahti Symphony Orchestra for BIS have amassed numerous awards, with his disc of the original version of the Sibelius Violin Concerto featuring Leonidas Kavakos winning 1991 Gramophone Awards for Record of the Year and Best Concerto Recording.